Multi-Touch Attribution vs Conversion Modelling: What’s the difference?

 How much historical data would I need?

 MTA would typically need from a few days to a few weeks of data, depending on the algorithm used in the attribution model.
-For Conversions Modelling it would also be sufficient to have a few weeks of data so that the ML prediction model can be trained.
+For SegmentStream it would also be sufficient to have a few weeks of data so that the ML prediction model can be trained.

 Would these approaches account for cross-device and cross-browser customer journeys?

-Conversion Modelling is best suited to solve cross-device and cross-browser challenges since it evaluates the probability to convert straight away when the visit happens.
+SegmentStream is best suited to solve cross-device and cross-browser challenges since it uses predictive techniques and doesn’t solely rely on user-level tracking.
 MTA is heavily relying on cookies and thus it’s challenging for it to consider journeys across multiple devices or browsers.
-If you believe your customer journey to be fragmented across multiple devices or browsers, Conversion Modelling is for you.

 Would these solutions work with the ITP (Intelligent Tracking Prevention)?

 ITP has a massive impact on attributing conversions that happen more than 1-7 days after the ad click.
-Conversion Modelling would be your best friend to overcome ITP since it doesn’t need to wait for real conversion to happen first.
+SegmentStream would be your best friend to overcome ITP since it doesn’t need to wait for real conversion to happen first.
 MTA can handle ITP limitations to a small extent, however, it would work only if a conversion happens within 1-7 days after an ad click.
-If you believe your path to conversion is greater than 7-Days, we suggest you review Conversion Modelling.
+If you believe your path to conversion is greater than 7-Days, we suggest you review SegmentStream.

 To sum things up,